L13/vscode-projects/README.md

 * `Projects: Clear Slot` - Clear a slot.
 * `Projects: Clear All Slots` - Clear all slots.
 * `Projects: Go to previous Workspace` - Open the previous active workspace.

+macOS

+* `Projects: Add Project` - Add folders and workspaces to the project list by dialog.

+Widnows and Linux

+* `Projects: Add Project` - Add folders to the project list by dialog.
+* `Projects: Add Project Workspace` - Add workspaces to the project list by dialog.

 ## Available Settings